1992 Lithuanian parliamentary election: Electoral system

 The elections were held under the terms of the new electoral law, which had been adopted on 9 July 1992; on the same day, the election date was set for 25 October.
 The law provided for a mixed electoral system, with 70 MPs elected by closed list proportional representation in a single nationwide constituency with a 4% electoral threshold, and 71 MPs in single member constituencies using the two-round system.
-The 4% threshold in the nationwide constituency did not apply to electoral lists representing national minorities, for whom it was reduced to 0.7%.
+The 4% threshold in the nationwide constituency did not apply to electoral lists representing national minorities, for whom it was reduced to 1.4%.
+Allocation of seats in single nationwide constituency was conducted using the Hagenbach-Bischoff quota.

 The mixed electoral system was a compromise between the two main political powers, the Sąjūdis coalition, which preferred first-past-the-post, and the ex-communist LDDP, which had proposed proportional representation.
 The latter was confident of the appeal its political stance had with voters but lacked popular personalities, while Sąjūdis was concerned about its falling approval ratings but counted among its members many of the individuals that had led Lithuania to independence from the Soviet Union.
 The mixed system was also expected to strike a balance between MPs representing the interests of their constituencies and the interests of their parties.

 Suffrage was granted based on citizenship of the former Soviet Union (with exceptions) as opposed to being based solely on the citizenship law of the pre-war Republic of Lithuania (similarly as happened in Latvia and Estonia in early 1990s).

 The elections were the first in which voters abroad could vote by post.
 These voters' votes were assigned to the 1st (Naujamiestis) constituency, where the Seimas Palace was located.